4057492/hello-world/README.md

 # hello-world
-My first repository in github
+Hi, it's my first repository in github.

+I want to be a good coder.I wish I will learn more here. :)